dave-kennedy/blacklist/readme.md

 /etc/init.d/dnsmasq restart
 ```

+##Configuration

+Configuration settings are read from a file named `config.txt` in the same directory as the scripts.
+The settings that can be specified are grouped by the script that uses them below.
+All settings must follow the syntax `key=value` with or without spaces around the `=` and without quotes around the `value`.

+###get-blacklist.sh

+* `blacklist_dest`: The destination to upload the blacklist, formatted as user@host:file.
+If set, dnsmasq will be restarted automatically after the file is uploaded.

+###get-filter.sh

+* `filter_dest`: The destination to upload the filter, formatted as user@host:file.

+###update-dns.sh

+* `ddns_user`: The username for DNS-O-Matic.
+This setting is required.
+* `ddns_pass`: The password for DNS-O-Matic.
+This setting is required.
+* `remote_ip`: The URL from which to obtain your public IP address.
+If unset, it will default to https://myip.dnsomatic.com.

 ##Customization

 Since the blacklist is downloaded from [SecureMecca.com](http://securemecca.com/), any changes made to it will be lost when the script is run again.
 Additional domains can be added to a file named `add-blacklist.txt`.
-This file should live in the same directory as the script and should be formatted as a hosts file:
+This file should live in the same directory as the script and should be formatted as follows:

 ```text
 127.0.0.1    4chan.org